eddiecmurray/blog/_posts/2020-01-15-tips_for_utilizing_breakout_activities_in_your_classroom.md

 > Each challenge can be specifically designed to focus on the skills and content you want reinforced.
 Want to focus on multiplication skills, nonfiction reading, lab equipment review, or the solar system?
 The beauty of the breakout experience is that it can be custom made to fit your desired focus.

 In my district teacher have used breakouts as a culminating activity for students to use what they have learned over the course a unit to solve the puzzles.
-We have also used it as a way to introuce students to a topic and assess their prior knowledge.
+We have also used it as a way to introduce students to a topic and assess their prior knowledge.

 ## Take Advantage of the Free Resources